 In order to take advantage of the Multi-Channel Fulfillment services, the seller must have a Fulfillment by Amazon account.
 When a Multi-Channel Fulfillment order is processed, the order will be billed to the credit card attached to the seller’s Amazon account.
 Alternatively, the amount can be subtracted from the total funds being transferred if there are any such funds at the time of the transactions.

 Professional seller account holders can also use the Multi-Channel Fulfillment service without any Amazon listings involvement.
-This is done in the following manner:
+This is done by following the steps outlined below:

 - Create a listing on Amazon.